-Lip Lift in Londrina: the surgery that transforms your smile permanently
+Lip Lift in Brazil: the surgery that transforms your smile permanently

 If the space between your nose and upper lip seems too long, if the redness of your upper lip has practically disappeared over the years, or if you feel that your smile has lost the liveliness it had in your youth, you have probably researched lip fillers.
 And you have probably discovered that fillers, no matter how good they are, do not solve the fundamental problem: they add volume but do not shorten the distance between the nose and mouth.
-That’s where the lip lift comes in.
+That’s where the lip lift, also known as upper lip lift, comes in.

-The lip lift is a sleek and precise surgery that does something no filler can do: it shortens the philtrum — that strip of skin between the base of the nose and the red edge of the lip — restoring the upper lip's projection, curvature, and exposure of the redness that time has taken away.
+The lip lift is a sleek and precise surgery that does something no filler can do: it shortens the philtrum — a procedure also called philtrum reduction — restoring the upper lip’s projection, curvature, and exposure of the redness that time has taken away.
 The result is permanent, natural, and profoundly transforms the harmony of the lower third of the face.
+As a lip lift specialist in Brazil, I perform this procedure with the precision it demands.

-Over more than twenty years and over eight thousand plastic surgeries performed, I have learned that details make all the difference.
+Over more than twenty years as a plastic surgeon in Londrina, Brazil, and over eight thousand plastic surgeries performed, I have learned that details make all the difference.
+Trained at the renowned Ivo Pitanguy Institute and a member of SBCP and ASPS, I bring world-class expertise to every procedure.
 The lip lift is a surgery of millimeters — literally.
 Each millimeter more or less in the skin excision completely alters the result.
 Therefore, it is a procedure that requires not only technical mastery but also a refined aesthetic eye and accumulated experience.
-It is one of the surgeries that gratifies me the most to perform, precisely because of this combination of surgical precision and aesthetic transformation.
+For international patients considering cosmetic surgery in Brazil, the lip lift offers a permanent solution with minimal downtime.

 What is the philtrum and why does it elongate